2715 South Hoover Street

 PLEASE ALSO SEE OUR COMPANION HISTORIES

 In late 1909, the Los Angeles father-and-son firm of Theodore and Percy Eisen quickly came up with a solid brick block of a house, perhaps off the shelf but seemingly immovable and relatively fireproof, for banker James Calhoun Drake and his wife, Fanny Wilcox Drake, to replace the couple's previous dwelling on the same lot at 2715 South Hoover Street, seen above.
 Fire had destroyed the first 2715—built by the Drakes in 1897—only just on November 1; a building permit for the new house was issued by the city on January 14, 1910.
 (More on the fire and on the Drakes is here.)
-Mr. Drake died in 1920; Fanny, apparently somewhat of a force of nature capable even of moving the immovable, had the Kress Company truck her house in four pieces to 70 Fremont Place in early 1931, though she wasn't able to enjoy her new neighborhood for long, dying of a stroke that September.
+Mr. Drake died in 1920; in early 1931, Fanny, apparently somewhat of a force of nature capable even of moving the immovable, had the Kress Company truck the second 2715—in four pieces—to 70 Fremont Place, though she wasn't able to enjoy her new neighborhood for long, dying of a stroke that September.
 The Frank H. Powells were in residence from about 1938 into the mid '50s; during the '60s, the wonderfully named Zebulon P. Owingses lived there.
 Following her husband's death in 1967, Mrs. Owings auctioned off everything in the house and left for the East.
 The old Drake place was finally razed after the city issued a demolition permit on February 26, 1971; seven years later, a much less interesting dwelling rose on the site and remains there.